daichungus/CatMatch/README.md

 # Cat Match
 Ohio State University ENGR 1181.01 Autumn 2024 SDP entry made by Group A in MATLAB

-Winning entry of the ENGR 1181 Category of the Autumn 2024 Fundamentals of Engineering Design Showcase hosted by the Dpeartment of Engineering Education
+Winning entry of the ENGR 1181 Category of the Autumn 2024 Fundamentals of Engineering Design Showcase hosted by the Department of Engineering Education

 Version November 22 2024